Daniel Naroditsky: Death and legacy

-Naroditsky was found unresponsive on his couch by Olexandr Bortnyk and Peter Giannatos in his home in Charlotte on the evening of October 19, 2025, and was pronounced dead by medics at the scene; he was 29.
-The Charlotte Chess Center announced his death the following day, citing his family's request for privacy.
-Police suspect no foul play, and his death is being investigated as a possible suicide or overdose.
+Naroditsky was found unresponsive on his couch by Olexandr Bortnyk and Peter Giannatos in his home in Charlotte on the evening of October 19, 2025, and was pronounced dead by medics at the scene at the age of 29.
+The Charlotte Chess Center announced his death the following day, citing the family's request for privacy.
+Police reported no evidence of foul play.

+According to the medical examiner's report released in January 2026, Naroditsky's death was ruled accidental and attributed to probable cardiac arrhythmia due to probable cardiac involvement of systemic sarcoidosis.
+Methamphetamine and kratom were detected in his system, but the levels were determined to be non-lethal and were listed only as contributory factors.

 Naroditsky's death became public during the 2025 United States Chess Championship, and the competition day on October 20 began with a moment of silence in his honor.
 FIDE said that it would honor him with a special award and establish a prize in his name, recognizing his contributions as a player, teacher, and commentator.

-Chess.com named the trophy of its online Speed Chess Championship the Naroditsky Cup in his honor.
+Chess.com named the trophy of its online Speed Chess Championship the Naroditsky Cup in his honor as well as a variation of the Four Knights Game.

-The Charlotte Chess Center and the Naroditsky family created the Daniel Naroditsky Memorial Fund.
-This fund seeks to raise $4 million to create both the "Daniel Naroditsky Blitz and Rapid Championship," an official tournament, and "The Naroditsky Fellowship", a scholarship program for young chess players.
+The Charlotte Chess Center and the Naroditsky family created the Daniel Naroditsky Memorial Fund, which raised over $1.1 million to create both the "Naroditsky Memorial Rapid and Blitz Championship", an official tournament, and the "Naroditsky Fellowship", a scholarship program for young chess players.
+The first Naroditsky Memorial was held July 3–5, 2026.